What is Treasury Management?

 Keeping track of where money is coming from and going to is perhaps the greatest challenge for treasury.
 A company’s cash flow can come from multiple sources—customers, suppliers, banks and shareholders.

 It’s important for companies to always know where its money is in order to make sure it has enough funds available when needed.
 This is especially true for multinational companies whose business operations span multiple countries or regions with different currencies; if there are discrepancies between what an organizations thinks its balance should be and what it actually turns out to be after accounting for all incoming and outgoing payments, then there could be serious problems in the future.
+This is also true for a market full of volatility where business continuity is all about having the liquidity to keep the business running.

-Differences Between Treasury Management and Cash Management
+What Are the Differences Between Treasury Management and Cash Management?

 Treasury management and cash management are terms that are often used synonymously by financial institutions as they offer similar services.
 However, they have important differences.